Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 How to Make Espetadas Madeira

-- Cut 3 Certified Angus Beef® brand strip steaks into cubes.
-Do this by first cutting long-ways down the middle, and then in horizontal slices to divide the steak into chunks.
+- Cut your strip steaks into large cubes.
+First cutting long-ways down the middle, and then in horizontal slices to divide the steak into chunks.

-- Sprinkle the seasoning mixture all over the cubed steak on all four sides.
+- Sprinkle the seasoning mixture all over the large steak cubes on all four sides.
 Pat it down to press the seasoning into the steak.

 - Take a skewer and layer a chunk of steak, then a bay leaf, in that order, until all of your meat is skewered with bay leaves between each piece of steak.